grpc/test-infra/doc/deployment.md

 ## Running an example test

-Verify that the deployment is able to run a test by running the example `go` test.
+Verify that the deployment is able to run a test by running the example Go test.

 The easiest way to run the test is with the [test runner][]: